piotrmurach/tty-prompt/README.md

 prompt.select("Choose your destiny?", choices)
 ```

-To mark particular answer as select use `default` with index of the option starting from `1`:
+To mark particular answer as selected use `default` with index of the option starting from `1`:

 ```ruby
 prompt.select("Choose your destiny?") do |menu|